klee/klee.github.io/getting-started.md

       The `--enable-optimized` configure argument is not necessary, but KLEE runs very slowly in Debug mode.
       _You may run into compilation issues if you use new kernels/glibc versions.
 Please see [this mailing list post](http://www.mail-archive.com/klee-dev@imperial.ac.uk/msg01302.html) for details on how to fix this issue._

 3. **Build STP:** The default version of KLEE uses the STP constraint solver.
-We recommend downloading the version at [this link](http://www.doc.ic.ac.uk/~cristic/klee/stp.html), which we have tested and used successfully, but you can download a more recent revision from the [STP website](http://stp.github.io/stp/) website if you prefer. _Please let us know if you have successfully and extensively used KLEE with a more recent version of STP._
+We recommend downloading the version at [this link](http://www.doc.ic.ac.uk/~cristic/klee/stp.html), which we have tested and used successfully, but you can download a more recent revision from the [STP website](http://stp.github.io/stp/) if you prefer. _Please let us know if you have successfully and extensively used KLEE with a more recent version of STP._

    ```bash
    $ tar xzfv stp-r940.tgz